Lordjiggyx/College-Work/README.md

 # College-Work
 College projects
-This repository contains the projects done in college all whihc are done in java
+This repository contains the projects done in college all which are done in java